meganm672/AIM-Hackathon-Team-2/README.md

 ## Getting Started

-1. Make a new repository using this template
-2. Add your teammates as collaborators on the repository
-3. Clone your repository locally
+1. Clone your repository locally
-4. Run `npm install` to install all the dependencies
+2. Run `npm install` to install all the dependencies
-5. Setup your `.env` file locally - you can use the `.env.example` as a guideline.
+3. Setup your `.env` file locally - you can use the `.env.example` as a guideline.
 In particular, you will need to setup `PORT` and `DATABASE_URL` environment variables.
 But you may as well at a `JWT_SECRET` while you're in there.
-6. Run `npm run dev` to run locally
+4. Run `npm run dev` to run locally

 ### Starting the App